esl-epfl/x-heep/docs/source/Configuration/SystemConfiguration.md

 This generates X-HEEP with the cv32e40p core, a parallel bus, and 16 memory banks (12 continuous and 4 interleaved), 32KB each, for a total memory of 512KB.

 This method has certain limitations, such as the size of the memory banks, which are fixed at 32KB.
-You can find more details in the documented code of the Makefile.
+For compatibility reasons `MEMORY_BANKS` does not create linker sections while `MEMORY_BANKS_IL` does create a linker section.
+You can find more details in the documented code of the Makefile and in the specific configuration sections of this chapter.

 ## Hjson Configuration File